What are the Types of Postpartum Depression?

 Like postpartum depression in general, these symptoms may last only a few weeks.
-However, they may persist for much longer depending on the woman struggling with the condition.
+However, depending on the woman struggling with the condition, they may persist for much longer.
 Watch for these signs to differentiate between postpartum depression and postpartum anxiety or other types of postpartum mood disorders.

 Postpartum Obsessive-Compulsive Disorder (OCD)

-Postpartum Obsessive-Compulsive Disorder (OCD) is an anxiety mood disorder and affects roughly 3% to 5% of postpartum women.
+Postpartum Obsessive-Compulsive Disorder (OCD) is an anxiety mood disorder that affects roughly 3% to 5% of postpartum women.

 Symptoms of postpartum OCD include intrusive and persistent thoughts.
 These thoughts usually involve harming—or even killing—the baby.
 These thoughts are rarely acted upon because mothers with postpartum OCD are aware of and horrified by the thoughts.

 Other behavioral characteristics of postpartum OCD include compulsive habits, such as repetitive cleaning and changing of the baby.
 Because mothers are embarrassed and ashamed by these thoughts and behaviors, postpartum OCD often goes unreported and, therefore, undiagnosed and untreated.

 Postpartum Panic Disorder

-Postpartum panic disorder is a postpartum mood disorder that involves severe levels of anxiety.
+Postpartum panic disorder is a postpartum mood disorder involving severe anxiety levels.
 It occurs in up to 10% of postpartum women.
 Women with postpartum panic disorder suffer from extreme anxiousness and repeated panic attacks.